saramorrin/clement-yoga/README.md

 ### Contact Page
 - The contact page has a contact form for users to input their name and email address.
 Users must also choose which service they are interested in being contacted about by selecting either Yoga, Meditation or Retreat.
-- The page also features a background image with a zoom effect to add another level of interest for the user and to provide a more special styling experience.
+- The page also features a background image with a zoom effect to add another level of interest for the user and to provide a point of difference.

 ![Contact Form](assets/images-readme/contact-form-screenshot.jpg)